 Other good signs?
 When you brush it, it detangles easily—healthy hair doesn’t usually put you to the test.
 Moreover, check out the ends of your hair—are they even and intact?
 A lack of frayed or split ends points to strong, happy hair.

-But, how do you know if your hair is unhealthy?
+How do you know if your hair is unhealthy?
 It’s as easy as flipping the previous signs into the negative.
 Key signs of unhealthy hair include dryness, frizz, constant breakage, excessive tangling, and split ends.

 How can I make my hair healthy again?